CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 * Max ray depth = 8
 * Image size : 800x800 pixels

-The raw data for both qualitative and quantitative observations were made using above testing set up.
+The raw data for both qualitative and quantitative observations were made using above testing setup.
 For the numerical measurements of the performance, please refer to `rawdata.xlsx` at the root of this repository.
 The render time for each frame was measured using IMGUI's IO framerate data.

 The performance analysis was conducted using two scenes of similar scene geometry complexity.
-The left image below showcases the open scene, and the right image showcases the closed scene.
+The first image below showcases an open scene (with most rays not intersecting with the scene geometries), and the second image showcases a closed scene (with minimal rays escaping the scene before meeting other termination conditions).
 Each scene was rendered with 50 samples per pixel, where all conditions were left equal except for the target configuration being analyzed.

 |![Open Scene](img/perf_open_oidn_yes.png)|
 |:--:|